PokeManiac692/learn-typescript/m06-generics-in-typescript/includes/7-knowledge-check.md

 ()Mathematical operations.{{Most mathematical operations cannot be performed on any type of data, which limits which operations you can use with a generic.}}

-(x)Operations that can be performed on a variety of data.{{Because any type is possible, TypeScript raises errors to prevent certain operations that are not supported by all types.
+(**X**)Operations that can be performed on a variety of data.{{Because any type is possible, TypeScript raises errors to prevent certain operations that are not supported by all types.
 For this reason, it's best to use generics with operations that can work on a variety of data.}}

 ## Multiple Choice